Fees and key information

 (core, 15 credits)

-The module introduces students to key principles of microeconomics, providing a secure foundation for students pursuing specialist degrees in Economics, Business Economics, Banking and Finance, Economics and Finance; Economics, Finance and International Business.
+The module will introduce students to key principles of microeconomics, providing a secure foundation for students pursuing specialist degrees in Economics, Business Economics, Banking and Finance, Economics and Finance, and Economics, Finance and International Business.

-The module covers the central concepts of microeconomic theory and explores the relevance of these to the operations of businesses including financial services firms.
+The module will cover the central concepts of microeconomic theory and explore the relevance of these to the operations of businesses including financial services firms.
 The main themes are the role of markets, individual consumer behaviour, and the operations of individual firms.

 (core, 15 credits)